Danger Days: The True Lives of the Fabulous Killjoys: Composition and lyrical themes

 Danger Days is a rock opera.
+Its sound has been described as alternative rock, pop-punk, power pop, pop rock, glam rock, and electronic rock.
 The story is based around the fictional lives of the "Killjoys", a group of rebellious rogues living in a post-apocalyptic California in the year 2019.
 Occasionally narrated by pirate radio DJ Dr. Death Defying (voiced by Steve Montano), the album follows the group as they fight against the evil corporation Better Living Industries (BL/ind.) and its various "Draculoids" and exterminators, such as Korse (portrayed by Grant Morrison in music videos), from the S/C/A/R/E/C/R/O/W Unit.

-In music videos and promotional material, the band members would portray their "Killjoy" alter-egos: "Party Poison" (Gerard Way), "Jet-Star" (Ray Toro), "Fun Ghoul" (Frank Iero), and "The Kobra Kid" (Mikey Way).
-The music video for "Na Na Na" shows the Killjoys' daily lives until Korse defeats them and captures "The Girl," while the video for "Sing" shows the Killjoys' rescue mission to get her back.
+In music videos and promotional material, the band members would portray their "Killjoy" alter-egos: "Party Poison" (Gerard Way), "Jet-Star" (Ray Toro), "Fun Ghoul" (Frank Iero), and "The Kobra Kid" (Mikey Way).'
+The music video for "Na Na Na" shows the Killjoys' daily lives until Korse defeats them and captures "The Girl,"' while the video for "Sing" shows the Killjoys' rescue mission to get her back.

 When asked about the album's title in a November 2010 interview, frontman Gerard Way said that "Danger Days is what it takes to do something great.
 It refers to us, to the fans, for all we know and artists who helped shape the album".
 Rolling Stone calls Danger Days a total rejection of the rock infladísimo celebrity.
 "Na Na Na" presents criticism of consumerist culture of the United States.
-The band described the main theme of "SING" as "subversion, and to delve under the skin of certain individuals politically, socially, and also to reach national television to talk about how we feel about the world."
+The band described the main theme of "Sing" as "subversion, and to delve under the skin of certain individuals politically, socially, and also to reach national television to talk about how we feel about the world."
 Toro calls "S/C/A/R/E/C/R/O/W" a psychedelic song that "shows the artistic side of the band," and was heavily inspired by songs like "Lucy in the Sky with Diamonds" by the Beatles.
 The final track, "Vampire Money", was a reaction to the band being asked to do a song for The Twilight Saga.
 Gerard Way said that the reason behind the song's inclusion on the album was "there's a lot of people chasing that fucking money.
 Twilight?'
 A lot of people around us were like, 'Please, for the love of God, do this fucking movie.'
 But we'd moved on."